We can post or email articles, book excerpts and model documents to you through our document supply service.

-Library services during the Coronavirus outbreak
+Library services during COVID-19

 You can use the library catalogue to find details of all the books in our collection, as well as over 50,000 abstracts and summaries of journal articles.
 If you can't find the material you need, our enquiry team will help you to track it down.

 To request a document, call us on +44 (0)20 7920 8620 or email email@example.com.

 - £17.50 + VAT per document for all other users